oceanprotocol/pdr-backend/READMEs/trader.md

 Simulation uses Python [logging](https://docs.python.org/3/howto/logging.html) framework.
 Configure it via [`logging.yaml`](../logging.yaml).
 [Here's](https://medium.com/@cyberdud3/a-step-by-step-guide-to-configuring-python-logging-with-yaml-files-914baea5a0e5) a tutorial on yaml settings.

-Plot profit versus time, more: use `streamlit run sim_plots.py` to display real-time plots of the simulation while it is running.
-After the final iteration, the app settles into an overview of the final state.

 By default, streamlit plots the latest sim (even if it is still running).
 To enable plotting for a specific run, e.g. if you used multisim or manually triggered different simulations, the sim engine assigns unique ids to each run.
 Select that unique id from the `sim_state` folder, and run `streamlit run sim_plots.py <unique_id>` e.g. `streamlit run sim_plots.py 97f9633c-a78c-4865-9cc6-b5152c9500a3`

 You can run many instances of streamlit at once, with different URLs.

 ## Run Trader Bot on Sapphire Testnet